temporalio/documentation/blog/why-i-joined-temporal-charles-zedlewski.md

 Of course there’s a catch.
 **Cloud architectures have unwittingly turned backend engineers into distributed systems engineers without anyone asking them.**
 Distributed applications present a different set of engineering concerns compared to those of a decade ago and the familiar tools and platforms of the past have few answers.
-Thanks to cloud architectures, engineering teams can almos take application deployment, scale and infrastructure automation for granted.
+Thanks to cloud architectures, engineering teams can almost take application deployment, scale and infrastructure automation for granted.
 But for these same applications, failure has become inevitable, and as they add more components and services, the mean time between failures will only decrease.

 The more cloud applications built, refactored or run, the more the hidden costs of being distributed compound.